 This observation provokes deeper thinking, revealing the diversity of feature extractors of different dimensions in capturing data.
 Different dimensions may play an important role in focusing on different aspects and details of the data.
 Specifically, feature extractors with low dimensionality may be more focused on capturing localized features, such as small

+TABLE I